Airport-Data.com

 • WS788 @ EGXE - Gate guardian at RAF Leeming as seen in the Spring of 1978 and now preserved since 1991 at the Yorkshire Air Museum. - by Peter Nicholson by Peter Nicholson @ EGXE

-• WS788 @ EGYK - Yorkshire Air Museum exhibit - by glider by glider @ EGYK
+• WS788 @ EGYK - Awaiting restoration at the Yorkshire Air Museum, Elvington, Yorks, UK former EGYK - by Clive Pattle by Clive Pattle @ EGYK

-• WS788 @ ELVINGTON - Gloster Meteor NF14 at the Yorkshire Air Museum, Elvington in 2010. - by Malcolm Clarke by Malcolm Clarke @ ELVINGTON
+• WS788 @ ELVINGTON - Gloster Meteor NF14.First served with 152 Sqn at Wattisham in 1954 (and in whose colours it is displayed) and finally as RAF Leeming's gate guardian until 1991.
+At the Yorkshire Air Museum in 1997. - by Malcolm Clarke by Malcolm Clarke @ ELVINGTON